jumpinjackie/forge-e33-mod/design/ARTIFACTS.md

 3
 Artifact Creature - Gestral
 This creature enters with a charge counter on it.
 Sacrifice a Chroma token: Put a charge counter on this creature.
-Activate this ability only as a sorcery and only if this creature has less than 3 charge counters.
+Activate this ability only as a sorcery and only if this creature has less than three charge counters.
 {2}, {T}: Target creature gets +1/+1 until end of turn for each charge counter on this creature

 1/2